 Socks are more important than you might think,” says writer and stylist Tom Stubbs.

 “Mismatched, grubby socks are a definite fail.
 It makes you look like a man who can’t manage his laundry now he’s left home.
 Buy your own underwear and socks —don’t wait for them to be given as a gift.
 Falke makes some smart socks in wool mixes or cotton, but at £12 a pair they’re not exactly cheap.
+You fill need your first cash advance to afford it.
 John Lewis and Marks & Spencer do some decent ones from £3.
 Colourful socks can add a touch of personality and individualism to weekend-casual, but for formal occasions, go for a shade that matches your suit.
 This serves to elongate your leg, making you look taller.

 Your mid-twenties can be tricky.
 You may still be baby-faced but you want to be taken seriously,” says Shelly Vella, fashion director at cosmopolitan.
 “Reinforce the point by upgrading to a serious fragrance.
 Grey Vetiver by Tom Ford is fresh, very masculine with clean, unfussy packaging.
 As a rule, if it looks like it could have fallen out of your gym kit, ditch it.”

 You’re a grown-up and you’ve got a proper job; it’s time to invest in a proper bag,” says Adam Kelly, menswear buying manager at Selfridges.
 “A bag from the Cambridge

 Satchel Company (£13O) brings colour to your day-to-day wardrobe.
 They are classy, but casual enough for a weekend away, too.